-- The right to be treated equitably and receive the same equitable access to Supportive Measures; - 2.
-The right to have each phase of the Title IX Procedure completed within a reasonably prompt timeframe (as set forth in Appendix C);
+a.
+The right to be treated equitably and receive the same equitable access to Supportive Measures;

 13 A Party or Witness may not distribute materials obtained through the process and may not engage in Retaliatory or Intimidating conduct aimed at any other participants in the process.
 The University will investigate allegations of a person engaging in any of these prohibited acts.
 The University recognizes, however, that it cannot otherwise prevent individuals from speaking openly about their experience and the University process.